Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

+To illustrate, consider a passenger traveling from Huntington, at the southern end of the Yellow Line, to L'Enfant Plaza during the AM Peak (8 edges, DC fare US\$3.80).
+Riding the full route uncovered would cost US\$4.67 in expected fines---exceeding the DC fare---so full evasion is not attractive.
+The optimal strategy is instead to buy a ticket for the first seven edges only (Huntington to Pentagon, DC price US\$3.25) and then ride the last, busy edge (Pentagon to L'Enfant Plaza) uncovered, paying an expected fine of US\$0.22.
+The total cost is US\$3.47, saving US\$0.33 relative to the full fare.
+This illustrates the partial-evasion logic: whenever a short, high-traffic stretch has very low inspection exposure, the cheapest strategy combines a ticket for the expensive portion with free-riding on the cheap one.

-Notice that this includes the possibility of buying a full ticket and no tickets at all.
-Table \ref{table:Counterfactuals} shows the impact of using the 2019 DC metro pricing with random inspections, for both uniform and proportional monitoring.
+Table~\ref{table:Counterfactuals} shows the aggregate impact of using the 2019 DC Metro pricing with random inspections, for both uniform and proportional monitoring.
 In both cases, the amount of fare evasion and its impact on revenue are remarkably high.
-Under uniform monitoring, more than 65\% of the trips are made without buying any ticket.
-Combined with some loss due to partial tickets, this results in a loss of U\$1,396,238 per day, or more than 59\% compared with revenues when all passengers pay their full fares.
-Under proportional monitoring, the loss is about 51\%---lower but still remarkably high.
+Under uniform monitoring, more than 68\% of trips are made without buying any ticket.
+Combined with some loss due to partial tickets, this results in a loss of about US\$1.45 million per day, or roughly 62\% compared with revenues when all passengers pay their full fares.
+Under proportional monitoring, the loss is about 51\% of benchmark revenue, which is lower than under uniform monitoring but still remarkably high.
+The fact that the two monitoring scenarios produce different revenue losses may seem to conflict with Corollary~\ref{cor:OptimalInspectorsLinear}, which establishes revenue equivalence across inspector distributions.
+The key is that Corollary~\ref{cor:OptimalInspectorsLinear} applies to incentive-compatible prices, where additivity ensures that every rider pays regardless of how inspectors are allocated.
+DC prices lack that additivity: whether a given trip is profitable to evade depends on the relationship between its fare and the expected fine on each edge, so changing the inspector distribution changes which trips are evaded and by how much.
+Appendix Tables~\ref{table:CounterfactualsThresholdUniform} and~\ref{table:CounterfactualsThresholdProportional} summarize analogous exercises when passengers deviate only if the reduction in ticket payments is at least US\$0.50, US\$1.00, US\$2.00, US\$3.00, US\$4.00, or US\$5.00.